-D) After replacing parts as required, (if any) reassemble the gearcase.
+- D) After replacing parts as required, (if any) reassemble the gearcase.
 The two smaller gears and the oil should be in the lower case, the output gear will be with the cover.
-As you lower the cover onto the lower case, the cover will have to be moved closer to the second gear after the output gear has cleared the second gear top bearing.
+As you lower the cover onto the lower case, cover will have to be moved closer to the second gear after the output gear has cleared the second gear top bearing. - E) After the case is together, and the locating pins are secure in both ends, replace all cap screws. - 4.
+Bench test the gearmotor, check for oil leaks, noise, and amp draw.